soukoku/HelloSignApi/README.md

 ```

 #### Files in requests
-Any request parameters that take a file to upload can use either the `FileUrls` or `Files` property.
+For any requests that support file uploads you can use either the `FileUrls` or `Files` property.
-You can use either remote http files or local files, but not both in a single request.
+Use them either for remote http files or local files, but not both in a single request.

 ```cs
 // remote file